Firms owned by Choksi siphoned off over Rs 6,344.96 Cr from PNB using fraudulent LoUs: CBI | Law-Order

 LoUs are a guarantee given by a bank on behalf of its client to a foreign bank.
 If the client does not repay to the foreign bank, the liability falls on the guarantor bank.

+Based on these LoUs, SBI-Mauritius, Allahabad Bank-Hong Kong, Axis Bank-Hong Kong, Bank of India-Antwerp, Canara Bank-Mamana and SBI-Frankfurt lent money.

-''Since the accused companies did not repay the amount availed against the said fraudulent LoUs and FLCs, the PNB made the payment of Rs 6,344.97 crore (USD 965.18 million), including the overdue interest, to the overseas banks, which had advanced buyer's credit and discounted the bills against the fraudulent LoUs and FLCs issued by the PNB,'' the CBI's supplementary chargesheet has alleged.
+''Since the accused companies did not repay the amount availed against the said fraudulent LoUs and FLCs, the PNB made the payment of Rs 6,344.97 crore (USD 965.18 million), including the overdue interest, to the overseas banks, which had advanced buyer's credit and discounted the bills against the fraudulent LoUs and FLCs issued by the PNB,'' the supplementary chargesheet alleges.

 The PNB had accused Choksi of duping it to the tune of Rs 7,080 crore.
-CBI officials said the matter is still under investigation and the final figures of loss suffered by the bank can only be determined once all the LoUs are examined and the probe is complete.
+CBI officials said the matter is still under probe and the final figures of loss suffered by the bank can only be determined once all the LoUs are examined.

+The CBI is continuing its probe into the LoUs issued in 2015 and 2016 and the fraudulent amendments made in FLCs in 2014, 2015 and 2016 by bank officials.

-The supplementary chargesheet, filed more than three years after the first chargesheet in the case against Choksi and his companies, coincides with the legal proceedings against the fugitive diamantaire in a court of Dominica, where he was arrested for ''illegal entry'' on May 24 after his mysterious disappearance from neighbouring Antigua and Barbuda.
+The supplementary chargesheet, filed more than three years after the first chargesheet in the case, coincides with the legal proceedings against Choksi in a court of Dominica, where he was arrested for ''illegal entry'' on May 24 after his mysterious disappearance from neighbouring Antigua and Barbuda.

 Choksi was living in Antigua and Barbuda since 2018, after he fled India in the first week of January that year, weeks before the scam was reported.